dennishedback/vim-LetsImplement/README.md

 ### Instructions

 1. Run `vim --version` and look for `+python3` to verify that your vim installation was compiled with support for python3.
 2. On many Linux systems, `castxml` should be obtainable through your package manager, either from official or unofficial repositories.
-On Mac OSX, homebrew should be able to accomplish the same thing.
-If not, `gccxml` *should* work instead.
+If not, the more readily available package `gccxml` *could* work instead.
+On Mac OSX, homebrew is your friend.
 3. `pygccxml` is most easily obtainable through pip: `pip install pygccxml`
 4. Install vim-LetsImplement using Vundle or Pathogen.
 Alternatively, manually install by copying everything under `vim-LetsImplement/plugin/` to `~/.vim/plugin`

 ## Usage and configuration

 vim-LetsImplement comes with the command `:LetsImplement`.
-When run, it will:

-1. Parse the contents of the current buffer and extract all implementable declarations.
+By default, this command will: Parse the contents of the current buffer, extract all implementable declarations and append definitions to a corresponding C/C++-file.
+Its behaviour may be configured in your `.vimrc` (default values shown below):
-2. Look for a corresponding C/C++-file on *the same path* as the file in the current buffer.
-If no such file is found, it will create this file instead, and add an `#include`-directive.
-3. Create definition stubs of all methods not yet implemented. **NOTE:** vim-LetsImplement will never overwrite the contents of the C/C++-file, only append to it.
-4. If the implementation file is already open in some buffer, then vim will focus on that window.
-If not, the file will be opened automatically by vim-LetsImplement.

-The following options are available for use in your `.vimrc` (default values shown below):

 ```
-let g:lets_implement_auto_jump=1                      " Whether to auto focus on the implementation file
+" Whether to auto jump to the window containing the implementation file
+let g:lets_implement_auto_jump=1
-let g:lets_implement_auto_open=1                      " Whether to auto open the implementation file
+" Whether to auto open the implementation file
+let g:lets_implement_auto_open=1
-let g:lets_implement_open_command="belowright split"  " Command used to open the implementation file
+" Vim command used to open the implementation file
+let g:lets_implement_open_command="belowright split"
 ```

 ## Planned features